-The handlebars on have also been redesigned to have a motor-cross look.
+The handlebars on the ST3 have also been redesigned to have a motor-cross look.
 Additional padding provides added protection for the rider.

-This model comes standard with 12 inch foam tires.
+The Strider ST3 comes standard with 12 inch foam tires.
 Strider calls these tires the Ultralight one-piece molded tires.
 Nothing needs to be assembled.
 The tires are made with EVA (Ethylene Vinyl Acetate) polymer tires which are puncture-free.
-These bikes favor the foam tires over the pneumatic as they are generally maintenance-free.
+Strider bikes favor the foam tires over the pneumatic as they are generally maintenance-free.
 Some major complaints about foam tires are that they are not as shock absorbent as pneumatic tires.
 Furthermore, they are not as good on non-paved surfaces as their pneumatic counterparts.
-Consumers, however are able to purchase a separate set of pneumatic tires and install them.
+They are not as flexible.
+Consumers, however are able to purchase a separate set of pneumatic tires and install the on the ST3.

-This model uses cone and cup bearings for a smooth rotation of the wheel, and therefore a smooth riding experience.
+The Strider ST3 uses cone and cup bearings for a smooth rotation of the wheel, and therefore a smooth riding experience.
 However, the cone and cup bearings are no longer the bearings of choice for Strider.
-The ST3’s successor is equipped with sealed cartridge bearings, which prevent moisture and grit from entering it.
+The ST3’s successor – the ST4 – is equipped with sealed cartridge bearings, which prevent moisture and grit from entering it.
 Less maintenance is required, and a smoother, faster rotation of the wheel is achieved.

-The benefit of this model is that it can accommodate several different-sized riders.
+The benefit of the Strider ST3 is that it can accommodate several different-sized riders.

 - Seat – As mentioned earlier in our review, the seat can be changed to a larger size.
 In addition to that, the seat height can be altered from a minimum height of 11 inches to 16 inches.
 If that range is not tall enough, extendable seat posts are available for purchase.

-- Tires – Standard to the bike are molded, or foam, tires.
+- Tires – Standard to the ST3 are molded, or foam, tires.
 Not everyone is convinced with the performance of the foam tires.
-Fortunately, it allows the consumer to switch from foam to air tires.
-The air tires however need to be purchased separately.
+Fortunately, the ST3 allows the consumer to switch from foam to air tires.
+The air tires need to be purchased separately.

-- Handgrips – The hand grips come standard with the new Mini grips, but if these turn out to small, additional hand grips are available for purchase and come in a variety of colors and sizes.
+- Handgrips – The hand grips on the ST3 come standard with the new Mini grips, but if these turn out to small, additional handgrips are available for purchase and come in a variety of colors and sizes.

-- Footrests and Brakes – Another benefit to note from this review are the unique add-on accessories that are usually unavailable with wooden balance bikes.
-Footrests and brake kits are available for consumers who prefer to have those features included.
-They do not come standard, and many prefer it that way.
-The absence of footrests allow more running room for the child as brakes can sometimes impede with the child’s ability to learn balance and coordination on the bike.
+- Footrests and Brakes – Another benefit to note from this Strider ST3 review are the unique add-on accessories that are usually unavailable with wooden balance bikes.
+Footrests and brake kits are available for consumers who prefer to have those features on the bikes.
+They do not come standard on the ST3, and many prefer it that way.
+The absence of footrests allow more running room for the child, and brakes can sometimes impeded with the child’s ability to learn balance and coordination on the balance bike.

 - Ski Attachment – An accessory worth mentioning is the separate ski attachment.
 Attached right underneath the wheel, the ski attachments allow the child to continue developing balance and coordination even during the winter season.

 - New and ergonomic features provide a better riding experience over its predecessors.
-These same reasons make the ST3 available for toddlers as small as 18 months old.
+Such same reasons make the ST3 available for toddlers as small as 18 months old.

 - Enough cannot be said about the ST3’s versatility.
 With several options available to modify the bike for summer or winter seasons; and the availability of add-on accessories to adjust the bike according to the rider’s physical attributes, the ST3 is a very good bike to own.
 It can get passed on to several children in the family.